vbem/lilei.tech/resumes/en_US/index.md

 - Department: *Technology Dept.*
 - Position: *Mgr.*
 - Tech-Stack: *Python*, *C/C++*, *Qt*, *Aliyun*, etc.
+- Responsibilities & achievements:
-- Responsibilities: As a technical co-founder of a start-up team, I am responsible for the construction of R&D team, development of the software, software upgrading, [patent writing](https://xueshu.baidu.com/usercenter/paper/show?paperid=1q0n0tx0w13d0xp0ya2m0c50dg724799) and other technical works.
+  - As a technical co-founder of a start-up team, I am responsible for the construction of R&D team, development of the software, software upgrading, [patent writing](https://xueshu.baidu.com/usercenter/paper/show?paperid=1q0n0tx0w13d0xp0ya2m0c50dg724799) and other technical works.
-- Achievements:
-  - Leading the technical team to accomplish software for casting-process simulation, ship designing simulation, environmental simulation, while the clients including Manufacturing R&D Enterprises, Ship Design Companies, University Research Unit, and outcome of sales reached more than 1 million CNY.
-  - Assisting the company to gain the Leading Project in Suzhou City, and the Mass Entrepreneurship and Innovation Project Fund of Jiangsu Province.
+  - Achievements: Leading the technical team to accomplish software for casting-process simulation, ship designing simulation, environmental simulation, while the clients including Manufacturing R&D Enterprises, Ship Design Companies, University Research Unit, and outcome of sales reached more than 1 million CNY.
+Assisting the company to gain the Leading Project in Suzhou City, and the Mass Entrepreneurship and Innovation Project Fund of Jiangsu Province.

 ### 2013/07 - 2014/08